 Tip #2: Understand how to read and interpret paint swatches.

 The most important paint colors on any given swatch are the darkest hues.
 Why?
-Because the darkest hue will give you an idea of the true color undertones that will show up even in the lighter hues when they are on your wall, but are less obvious on a tiny paint swatch.
+Because the darkest hue will give you an idea of the true color undertones that will show up even in a lighter shade when they are on your wall, but are less obvious on a tiny paint swatch.

 What the heck is a paint undertone?
 I'm so glad you asked!
 Undertones result when more than one paint color is combined.
 The dominant color (also called an overtone) is the color you see–for example, blue.
 The color you don't see is the undertone.
 Undertones can be warm (think reds, oranges, yellows) or cool (think blues and purples).
 You can see cool colors vs. warm colors on the color wheel below.